sveltejs/kit/documentation/docs/01-routing.md

 SvelteKit needs to know which route is being requested.
 To do so, it sorts them according to the following rules...

 - More specific routes are higher priority
-- Standalone endpoints have higher priority
+- Standalone endpoints have higher priority than equivalently specific pages
 - Rest parameters have lowest priority
 - Ties are resolved alphabetically